 How we buy goods and services significantly impacts on local life.
 The Council believes in the importance of shopping local and where possible buys goods and services from businesses based within the Antrim and Newtownabbey Borough.

-Mayor of Antrim and Newtownabbey, Alderman John Smyth, commented on the launch of the Shop Local Campaign,
+Mayor of Antrim and Newtownabbey, Alderman John Smyth, commented,

 “As a former business owner within the Borough, I cannot stress enough how important the loyalty and custom of people who live locally is to the success of our local businesses.
 I am pleased to be able to report that Council is leading by example in this area, and in the 18/19 financial year to date, Council has purchased goods and services from local businesses to the value of £6.4 million.
 I fully support the campaign to Shop Local This Christmas and encourage everyone to Discover What’s on their Doorstep.”